MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/faq-year-end-activities.md

 The second regulatory feature, **1099 statements updated for 2020 tax law**, contains the following changes.

-a.
-1099-OID - The IRS has converted the form to continuous use.
+- 1099-OID - The IRS has converted the form to continuous use.
    - As such the reporting year’s 3rd and 4th digit must be filled in when printed – use the **Reporting year** field’s 3rd and 4th digits from **Tax 1099 print options**.

-b.
-1099-NEC – A new form for 2020.
+- 1099-NEC – A new form for 2020.
 This records nonemployee compensation.

-c.
-1099-MISC – Due to the creation of Form 1099-NEC, the IRS has revised Form 1099-MISC and rearranged box numbers for reporting certain income.
+- 	1099-MISC – Due to the creation of Form 1099-NEC, the IRS has revised Form 1099-MISC and rearranged box numbers for reporting certain income.
 Changes in the reporting of income and the form’s box numbers are listed below.
    - Payer made direct sales of $5,000 or more (checkbox) in box 7.
    - Crop insurance proceeds are reported in box 9.